-Carr passing for two touchdowns and a passer rating of at least 115.0 for the fourth time this season.
-His fourth such game would be one shy of the club record for a single season.
+Carr passing for two touchdowns and a passer rating of at least 115.0 for the fifth time this season and 20th time in his career.
+His fifth such game would tie the club record with Ken Stabler for most such games in a single season.